How to Upgrade the Linux Kernel on CentOS and Rocky Linux

 Step 8: Set Default Kernel Version

-Once you confirm that the new kernel is compatible and working correctly, you’ll want to edit the GRUB boot utility so that, by default, it loads your new kernel.
+Once you confirm the new kernel is compatible and working correctly, edit the GRUB boot utility so that, by default, it loads the new kernel.
+To do that, take the following steps:

 sudo vim /etc/default/grub